insculptor/GameWeaverAI/README.md

 # GameWeaverAI

-GameWeaverAI is an intelligent game generation system that allows users to generate and play simple games such as Tic-Tac-Toe.
+GameWeaverAI is an intelligent game generation system that allows users to generate and play simple games, such as Tic-Tac-Toe or more complex games based on rules ingested from documents.
 The application uses Retrieval-Augmented Generation (RAG) and a custom RAG pipeline to dynamically create games from game rule documents stored in a vector database.
-The system enables users to upload PDF files containing game rules and then generate code for the game based on those rules.
-Players can choose between single-player (AI opponent) and multiplayer modes.
+Users can upload PDF files containing game rules, and the system will generate and validate Python code for the game, which users can play in a terminal window.

 ## Features
 - **Game Rule Ingestion**: Upload PDF documents that contain game rules, and the system will ingest the document into a vector database.
-- **Dynamic Game Generation**: Generates Python code for the game based on the ingested rules and allows users to play the game directly.
+- **Dynamic Game Generation**: Generates Python code for the game based on the ingested rules and allows users to play the game directly in a terminal window.
-- **RAG Pipeline**: Uses Retrieval-Augmented Generation to retrieve and generate game rules on demand.
+- **Code Validation**: Automatically validates generated Python code for syntax and execution errors, retrying up to 3 times.
-- **AI Opponent**: In single-player mode, the system generates an AI opponent to play against the user.
+- **RAG Pipeline**: Uses Retrieval-Augmented Generation to retrieve and generate game rules dynamically from ingested documents.
 - **Streamlit UI**: A user-friendly web interface built using Streamlit to interact with the system.

 ## Table of Contents